 - 1. 0.5% of amounts invested in qualified property in an enterprise zone (can be carried forward for 5 years). - 2.
 0.5% of amounts invested in qualified property by a High Impact Business. - 3.
-5% of property taxes paid on the taxpayer's principal residence. - 4.
+5% of property taxes paid on the taxpayer's principal residence.
+Taxpayers with adjusted gross incomes over \$250,000 (\$500,000 for spouses filing jointly) are ineligible. - 4.
 25% of qualified educational expenses (tuition, book fees, and lab fees) exceeding \$250 per student at any public or private elementary or secondary school.
-The maximum credit is \$500 per family. - 5.
-10% of the amount of the federal earned income tax credit. - 6.
+The maximum credit is \$750 per family.
+Families with adjusted gross incomes over \$250,000 (\$500,000 for spouses filing jointly) are ineligible. - 5.
+14% of the amount of the federal earned income tax credit in tax year 2017, and 18% after that. - 6.
 50% of donations to an affordable housing project authorized under the Illinois Housing Development Act.
 This credit lasts through 2021. - 7.
 The amount of pass-through tax paid on behalf of a nonresident member of a partnership, corporation, or some kinds of insurance businesses, or of resident members of a partnership or corporation as allowed by the Department of Revenue. - 8.
 Through 2020, amounts equal to 25% of contributions to a College Savings Pool or Illinois Prepaid Tuition Trust Fund account that match contributions made by an employee (not to exceed \$500 per contributing employee per tax year).
 The credit may be carried forward 5 years. - 9.
-For 2012 through 2017, 25% of qualified costs to restore and preserve a qualified historic structure in a River Edge Redevelopment Zone, if those costs are at least \$5,000 and over half the property's purchase price.
+For 2012 through 2021, 25% of qualified costs to restore and preserve a qualified historic structure in a River Edge Redevelopment Zone, if those costs are at least \$5,000 and over half the property's purchase price. - 10.
+Up to \$250 of instructional materials for a classroom purchased by a teacher, counselor, or principal.